Sureshpatil4348/aevitasproduction/README.md

-# Aevitas - AI-Powered Video Content Creation
+# Medblen - AI-Powered Video Content Creation

-This is the website for Aevitas, a company that leverages cutting-edge AI to automate and simplify video content creation for multiple platforms.
+This is the website for Medblen, a company that leverages cutting-edge AI to automate and simplify video content creation for multiple platforms.

 ## Project Overview

-Aevitas harnesses AI to build automated YouTube channels and engaging digital videos, offering end-to-end service to clients.
+Medblen harnesses AI to build automated YouTube channels and engaging digital videos, offering end-to-end service to clients.
 The website showcases five unique YouTube channels (Ridiculously Rich, ConBuster, Whodunit Files, Showdown Central, RankItUp) and presents clear service packages for potential clients.

 ## Features